alex-sharifi/linux-tips/README.md

   - `${?}` is a [special parameter](https://www.gnu.org/software/bash/manual/bash.html#Special-Parameters) which examines exit status (an integer ranging between 0 to 255) where 0 indicates success.
     - Because it is a variable, remember to use it as `echo ${?}` otherwise the shell will return an error, trying to execute the value as a command.
     - `true` command always executes successfully (exit status 0); the `false` command always executes unsuccessfully (exit status 1).
+  - "`rm` removes directory entries or links.
+Only when the last link to a file disappears does the system remove the inode, and hence the file itself... `rm`'ing a file just breaks a link; the file remains until the last link is removed" (The UNIX Programming Environment, pg.
+59).
+This is important in the context of 'i-nodes'.
   - `date` for current date and time.
   - `cal` for a nice calendar.
   - `free` displays the amount of free memory.